jatinkeenable1/Tomcat2/README.md

 - List the currently running containers managed by the Podman tool.
 - Provides information about container IDs, names, status, ports, and more.
+- Using "-a" in commands means including or considering all items, not just the ones currently active or visible.

 ##### Step 6 : Enter Tomcat Container